Agoews/agoews/README.md

 ## About Me

-I'm a passionate Full-Stack Developer with a knack for creating efficient, scalable web applications.
-With a deep understanding of both frontend and backend technologies, I thrive in environments that challenge me to learn and grow.
-My journey in tech started with JavaScript, and I've since expanded my skill set to include a wide range of tools and frameworks.
+I'm a passionate Full-Stack Developer with a knack for creating web applications that solve minor annoyances.
+I thrive in environments that challenge me to learn and grow while frequently throwing myself into sink or swim situations.
+My journey in tech started with Hack Reactor, and I've since expanded my skill set to include a wide range of tools and frameworks.

 ### 🔭 I’m currently working on solving an issue of convience with my own [OptionTradeTracker](https://www.optiontradetracker.com) where I'm ...